 The most frequently cited “evidence” of the flammability of eucalypts is the 1991 firestorm in the Oakland/Berkeley hills.
 The conventional wisdom is that eucalypts were the cause of that fire.
 The role the eucalypts played in the 1991 fire in the East Bay is greatly exaggerated.

-FEMA considered native chaparral and the homes themselves as the primary fuel sources for the fire.
-The only specific mention of the role of eucalypts in the 1991 fire in the FEMA report is related to the deep freeze that occurred the winter preceding that fire: “The unprecedented drought was accompanied by an unusual period of freezing weather, in December 1990, which killed massive quantities of the lighter brush and eucalyptus.
+Eucalyptus contributed more fuel to the fire than they normally do because of the deep freeze that occurred the winter preceding that fire: “The unprecedented drought was accompanied by an unusual period of freezing weather, in December 1990, which killed massive quantities of the lighter brush and eucalyptus.
 Dead fuel accumulated on the ground in many areas and combined with dropped pine needles and other natural debris to create a highly combustible blanket.
 Due to the fiscal cutbacks, governmental programs to thin these fuels and create fuel breaks were severely curtailed, so the fuel load was much greater than normal by the second half of 1991.” (page 6) Such freezes, sufficiently deep and sustained, causing eucalypts (and other plants) to die back are very rare in the Bay Area.
 There has not been such a freeze since 1990 and its predecessor was in the early 1970s.
 Since they are rare, they can be easily mitigated by clearing the dead debris after such a freeze, a significantly more cost-effective and less destructive measure than eradicating a million trees.

 Weather is an important factor in creating the conditions for fires.
 In addition to deep freezes resulting in dead leaf litter, high winds from the hot interior—called Diablo winds in the Bay Area—are an important factor.
 These Diablo winds are associated with high temperatures.
 If a fire ignites during a Diablo wind, it is quickly fanned into a conflagration and quickly spreads.
 These weather conditions are rare occurrences on the San Francisco peninsula because of the moderating influence of the ocean.
 In San Francisco, the winters are warmer and the summers cooler than the East Bay.
 For that reason, the fear of fire in San Francisco is irrational.